rneiss/free_the_forward/README.md

  5. Click the **Load unpacked extension** button.

- 6. Navigate to the folder you unziped your code to, and select it.
+ 6. Navigate to the folder you unzipped your code to, and select it.

  7. The **Free the Forward** extension should now be loaded